FREE CONSULTATIONS 24/7

 Vehicular manslaughter is a very common form of this offense.
 Causing a fatal accident while driving drunk or committing another traffic offense that endangered others, such as speeding excessively, might lead to manslaughter charges.
 A felony DUI charge is also likely if drugs or alcohol were involved.

 Actions that a reasonable person would know are substantially likely to injure or kill others can result in manslaughter charges.
-For example, recklessly firing a gun in no particular direction in an area where other people might be present and hitting someone, causing his death, would be considered manslaughter.
-Intentionally setting fire to a structure you thought - but did not verify - was unoccupied would be considered manslaughter if someone was in fact inside and died as a result.
+For example, recklessly firing a gun in no particular direction in an area where other people might be present and hitting someone, causing their death, would be considered manslaughter.
+Intentionally setting fire to a structure you thought—but did not verify—was unoccupied would be considered manslaughter if someone was in fact inside and died as a result.

-Some people have been charged with manslaughter after a "prank," such as putting eye drops in a person's food under the mistaken belief that it will cause an embarrassing, but not dangerous, physical reaction, goes wrong.
-Others have been charged after providing the victim with illicit drugs that caused her death by overdose.
+Some people have been charged with manslaughter after a "prank," goes wrong, such as putting substances in a person's food under the mistaken belief that it would cause embarrassment but actually led to a fatal allergic reaction.
+Others have been charged after providing the victim with illicit drugs that caused death by overdose.

 The Law Offices of Gerstenfield & Demirji, PC. is committed to providing the best criminal defense services possible.
 Our experienced team of Silver Spring, MD manslaughter attorneys will do all we can to protect your rights and personal freedoms.
 Contact us at 301-589-9500 for a complimentary consultation.